Six things you need to know about Insurance GICs

 6. Redeemable - just in case

 • Insurance GICs are fully redeemable.
 Clients have access to all or some of the money if they need it unexpectedly.
-However, it may be subject to a market value adjustment.

 An Insurance GIC is an accumulation annuity.
 You can ask Sun Life Global Investments to start the annuity payments at any time.
 Unless you tell us otherwise, the annuity payments will start after the annuitant turns age 100.